Forien/foundryvtt-forien-armoury/README.md

 ## Contents
 ### Features
 This Module adds some QoL and automation features, including mechanics that:
-* Allow for automatic removal of Temporary Runes when they get disabled (preferably by `Times Up` Module).
+* Allow for automatic removal of **Temporary Runes** when they get disabled (preferably by `Times Up` Module).
   * Optionally allows for damaging an Item when Rune is removed (disabled by default).
-* Item Repair (Macro), allow players to easily repair their equipment for free or for price, using Macro and clean, readable auto-updating Chat Card
+* **Item Repair** (Macro), allow players to easily repair their equipment for free or for price, using Macro and clean, readable auto-updating Chat Card
-* Check Careers (Macro), allows players to quickly check their progress through current Career and how far are they from completing it.
+* **Check Careers** (Macro), allows players to quickly check their progress through current Career and how far are they from completing it.
-* Arrow Reclamation, allowing players to recover some of ammunition (arrows, bolts or sling bullets) after an encounter.
+* **Arrow Reclamation**, allowing players to recover some of ammunition (arrows, bolts or sling bullets) after an encounter.
 Defaults to even rolls.
 Disabled by default.
-* Combat Fatigue, using optional "Getting Tired" ruleset.
+* **Combat Fatigue**, using optional _„Getting Tired“_ ruleset.
-* Casting Fatigue, providing soft limit to amount of spells that can be cast in short amount of time.
+* **Casting Fatigue**, providing soft limit to amount of spells that can be cast in short amount of time.

 ### Items